-The Upstate is an outdoor lover's paradise with abundant trails, waterfalls, lakes and mountains.
-And while it may not seem like it, February is an ideal time to get outdoors.
-Spring allergies haven't quite hit, the weather is still cool and the views are even better through the leaf-bare tree limbs.
+The Upstate is an outdoor loverís paradise with abundant trails, waterfalls, lakes, and mountains.
+And with the beautiful spring weather weíve been having, itís the perfect time to get out and take a hike!
 From waterfalls to mountains, here are five easy hikes the whole family can enjoy.

 Cedar Falls Park

-In the 1800's, Native Americans used the rock shoals at Cedar Falls as a hunting campsite and a way to cross the Reedy River The shoals were also used to power local mills and in the 1820's to generateelectrical power.
-With reminisces of a small Niagara Falls, the Reedy River widens to over 200-feet here, with water cascading over numerous rocks and boulders.
-Today it's a little-known, local swimming hole, but that's about to change as the park just received a $2.7 million makeover thanks to funds left over from the cleanup effort of a 1996 oil spill, the largest ever in South Carolina, which dumped more than one million gallons of diesel fuel into the Reedy River.
-Cedar Falls is maintained by the Greenville County Recreation District and will eventually include canoe launches, picnic shelters and a fishing pier.
-There's a nice partially paved hiking trail already open that runs alongside the waterfall and dam and then along the Reedy River.
-More trails will be opening in the near future.
-For a complete list of trails, click here.
+In the 1800s, Native Americans used the rock shoals at Cedar Falls as a hunting campsite and a way to cross the Reedy River The shoals were also used to power local mills and in the 1920s to generate electrical power.
+Reminiscent of a small Niagara Falls, the Reedy River widens to over 200 feet here, with water cascading over numerous rocks and boulders.
+For a long time it was a little-known, local swimming hole, but the park received a $2.7 million makeover thanks to funds left over from the cleanup effort of a 1996 oil spill, the largest ever in South Carolina, which dumped more than one million gallons of diesel fuel into the Reedy River.
+Cedar Falls is maintained by the Greenville County Recreation District and offers a canoe launch, fishing/observation deck, volleyball court, a picnic shelter, walking/biking trails, and more.
+Thereís a nice partially paved hiking trail that runs alongside the waterfall and dam and then along the Reedy River.

 Lake Conestee Nature Park

 This 400-acre park has paved and natural surface